-Dahlia Iyad (Marthe Keller, Marathon Man) is a Palestinian agent who has enlisted wacky Vietnam veteran Michael Lander (Bruce Dern, Nebraska) to help her place a bomb inside the Goodyear Blimp during the Super Bowl in Miami.
-World-weary Israeli agent David Kabakov (Robert Shaw, Jaws) and CIA man Corley (Fritz Weaver, Demon Seed) work together to try to stop Iyad and Lander before it is too late.
+Dahlia Iyad (Marthe Keller, Marathon Man) is a Palestinian agent who has enlisted wacky American Michael Lander (Bruce Dern, Nebraska) to help her place a bomb inside the Goodyear Blimp during the Super Bowl in Miami, Florida.
+Israeli agent David Kabakov (Robert Shaw, Jaws) and CIA man Corley (Fritz Weaver, Demon Seed) work together to try to stop Iyad and Lander before it is too late.

 Reaction & Thoughts:

-Based upon Thomas Harris’s (Red Dragon and The Silence of the Lambs) best-selling book, Black Sunday is an exciting, smart thriller, one of the best disaster films of the 1970s.
-Director John Frankenheimer (Manchurian Candidate and The Train) was an expert on this sort of thing.
-He creates some phenomenally tense set-pieces (Quentin Tarantino “borrowed” a scene for his Kill Bill saga) and a climax that will leave you breathless.
+Based upon Thomas Harris’s (Red Dragon and The Silence of the Lambs) best-selling book, Black Sunday is an exciting and smart thriller, one of the best disaster films of the 1970s.
+Director John Frankenheimer (The Manchurian Candidate) creates some phenomenally tense set-pieces (Quentin Tarantino “borrowed” a scene for his Kill Bill saga) and a climax that will leave you breathless.

 It’s a long, long movie, but it feels like you are watching a much shorter film.
-This is in large part due to Frankenheimer’s nifty pacing (assisted by Oscar-winning editor Tom Rolf) and a multi-layered screenplay by Ivan Moffat (Giant), Kenneth Ross (The Day of the Jackal), and Ernest Lehman (North by Northwest).
+This is in large part due to Frankenheimer’s nifty pacing, ably assisted by Oscar-winning editor Tom Rolf, and a multi-layered screenplay by Ivan Moffat (Giant), Kenneth Ross (The Day of the Jackal) and Ernest Lehman (North by Northwest).

 The main characters feel like real people with real problems.
-For example, the film’s (anti)hero, brilliantly played by Robert Shaw, is a troubled, complex character.
+For example, the film’s (anti)hero, brilliantly played by Robert Shaw, is a troubled and complex character.
 The villains aren’t your typical one-dimensional monsters either — the baddies are scary precisely because they look, act and sound like ordinary people.

 None of the three leading players let the spectacle overshadow their work.
 As I said before, Shaw is simply superb as the world-weary Israeli agent obsessed with capturing the terrorists.
-It’s too bad that he died just a couple of years after completing the film because it’s obvious that he was on his way up.
+It’s too bad that Shaw died just a couple of years after completing the film because it’s obvious that he was on his way up.

-The special effects look primitive by today’s standard, but the stunt work is exceptionally good.
+The special effects look primitive by today’s standards, but the stunt work is exceptionally good.
 There is something genuinely exciting about seeing real people — no CGIs — in dangerous situations.
 John Williams’s (Jaws and Star Wars) music score is, of course, rock solid.
 Cinematography by John A. Alonzo (Chinatown).